heutelbeck/sapl-pages/_posts/2024-02-10-tutorial_02_spring.md

 The subject may be a user, a machine, another application, or a service requesting access to a resource.
 Attributes may include information such as the user's department in an organisation, a security clearance level, schedules, location, or qualifications in the form of certifications.

 The action is how the subject attempts to access the resource.
-An action may be one of the typical CRUD operations or something more domain-specific, such as "assign new operator," and attributes may include parameters of the operation.
+An action may be one of the typical CRUD operations or something more domain-specific, such as "assign new operator," and attributes may include the operation's parameters.

-Resources are the entities that the subject directs the action to.
+Resources are the entities to which the subject directs the action.
 Resource attributes may include owners, security classifications, categories, or other arbitrary domain-specific data.

 In some cases, it is also helpful to consider the authorization environment.
 Environment attributes include data like the system and infrastructure context or time.

-An application performing authorizing of an action formulates an authorization question by collecting attributes of the subject, action, resource, and environment as required by the domain and poses it to a decision component, which then makes a decision based on domain-specific rules which the application then has to enforce.
+An application performing authorizing of an action formulates an authorization question by collecting attributes of the subject, action, resource, and environment as required by the domain.
+It poses it to a decision component, which then makes a decision based on domain-specific rules which the application then has to enforce.

 ABAC allows the implementation of fine-grained access control rules and flexible access control models, such as Role-based access control (RBAC), Mandatory Access Control (MAC), Bell-LaPadula, Clark-Wilson, Biba, Brewer-Nash, or very domain-specific models for an application.